-This is our second season with The Milk House and we have had such positive feedback from guests so far.
-It is a beautifully refurbished old dairy with wonderful views over our farmland and wood.
+The Milk House is a beautifully refurbished old dairy with wonderful views over our farmland and wood.
 It is within a few minutes of Erlestoke woods, the Salisbury Plain & the Erlestoke 18 hole Golf Club.
 Stonehenge, Bath, Salisbury & Marlborough are all within 30 minutes.
-There are two double bedrooms, one with an ensuite bathroom, and a twin room with a family bathroom with a beautiful antique roll top bath.
+There are two double bedrooms (all king size beds), one with an effectively ensuite bathroom, a twin room and a single bedroom with a toilet and basin in the next room.
+There is a family bathroom upstairs with a beautiful antique roll top bath which the two upstairs bedrooms share.
 We have furnished it with antique prints, furniture and old photographs of our historic dairy.
 We have taken a great deal of care to make it supremely comfortable with all the modern conveniences: lighting, WiFi, playstations and everything you could need in a modern kitchen to cook and to entertain yet with a traditional touch.

 There are many different walks to do directly from the house.
 We are next to the Salisbury Plain, the largest area of unspoilt chalk land in Europe.
 Erlestoke Woods are even closer and no one can miss the carpet of bluebells every spring.
 We have our own huge vegetable patch where you can pick produce in season right by the cottage and our own eggs from our kaleidescope of home-bred chickens which you are welcome to collect.

 The house and buildings were built in the 18th century, and our wood was where the original saxon settlement here was founded, with coins still being found very recently by our neighbours.
 We are in idyllic surroundings with wonderful views over the edge of the Salisbury Plain.
 There is so much to do nearby yet it is lovely enough to just relax and do as much or as little as you want.

 |Size||Sleeps up to 8, 4 bedrooms|